MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 #### Task 3: Configure the managed disk by using Azure CLI

-In this task, you will managing configuration of the Azure managed disk by using Azure CLI session within Cloud Shell.
+In this task, you will be the managing configuration of the Azure managed disk by using the Azure CLI session within Cloud Shell.

 1. To increase the size of the Azure managed disk to **64 GB**, from the Bash session within Cloud Shell, run the following: